 - Check if the problem is resolved.

-- In the Chrome address bar enter chrome://net-internals/#sockets.
-Press Enter.
+- In the Chrome address bar enter the following path and press Enter:

 - Click the Flush socket pools button.